amadejzr/pixel_floppy_public/privacy_policy.md

 - We do not store backups
 - You fully control your data

-### 1.2 Crash & Diagnostic Data (Sentry)
+### 1.2 Crash & Diagnostic Data (Firebase Crashlytics)
-To improve stability, we use **Sentry** to automatically capture **anonymous** diagnostics and crash logs.
+To improve stability, the App uses **Firebase Crashlytics** to capture **anonymous** crash and error diagnostics.

-Sentry may collect:
+Crashlytics may collect:
 - crash logs
-- error traces
+- non-personal error diagnostics
 - device model
 - OS version
 - app version
+- minimal technical metadata required for debugging

 This data:
 - does **not** contain personal information
 - is **not linked** to your identity
-- is used only for troubleshooting and performance improvement
+- is used only for fixing bugs and improving performance

+Crash reporting is **disabled by default**.
+You can choose to enable anonymous crash reporting in:

+**Settings → Privacy → Crash Reporting**

+Only after enabling it will the App send crash logs to Firebase Crashlytics.

 ---

 ## 2. No Personal Information Collected
 The App does **not** collect or process:

-- your name
+- name
 - email address
 - phone number
 - contacts